Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Build your credit and earn cash back on all of your purchases.

 Capital One is one of the rare credit card providers that offer several credit cards for fair and poor credit, even for students and businesses.
-Most of these cards don’t have an annual fee, and some even offer unlimited cashback rewards on purchases.
+For example, if you are trying to build or rebuild credit, you could try the Capital One® Secured Mastercard®.
+If you have a business and fair credit, however, the Capital One® Spark® Classic for Business might be right for you.
+Whatever you choose, rest easy knowing most of these cards don’t have an annual fee, and some even offer unlimited cash back on purchases.

 However, no matter which card you choose, don’t expect to get a high credit limit.